 7. Blend the new with the old

-Mix up your child’s favorite dish by adding something new to it, suggests Kaboose.com.
+Mix up your child’s favorite dish by adding something new to it, suggested the former website Kaboose.com, now Disney Family.
 Kids are more tempted to try new food when it’s next to their familiar favorite.

 8. Have kids involved in cooking